lagab/socer-info/README.md

 ## Configuration

-rename the file .env.init to .env file and edit the values BOT_TOKEN
+rename the file .env.local to .env file and edit the values BOT_TOKEN and CHANEL_ID
-CHANEL_ID